Ayurvedic herbs: The 10 most important medicinal plants

 Ayurvedic herb Tulsi

 In Ayurveda, the plant is said to have stomach-strengthening, appetite-stimulating and diaphoretic properties.
-Tulsi leaves also support the function of your respiratory organs and are therefore often used to treat colds
+Tulsi leaves also support the function of your respiratory organs and are therefore often used as an Ayurvedic home remedy for colds

 It can also alleviate digestive, cardiac and urinary tract complaints.
 Tulsi can be taken as a pure herb, in pressed tablet form or as an essential oil.